zynksoftware/Zynk-Workflow/_docs/Key-Concepts-Section/Truth-Database.md

 ## Tables
 ### Connection
 The connection table will store all of the connections you have set up within Zynk.
-For more information on creating an managing connectiong from Zynk please see [here](managing-connections)
+For more information on creating an managing connections from Zynk please see [here](managing-connections)

 The following fields are exposed in the connections table: